terraphim/INCOSE-Systems-Engineering-Handbook/pages/@Exploring the duality between product and organizational architectures A test of the mirroring hypothesis.md

 date:: 2012
 issue:: 8
 extra:: Publisher: Elsevier
-title:: @Exploring the duality between product and organizational architectures: A test of the “mirroring” hypothesis pages:: 1309–1324 volume:: 41 item-type:: [[journalArticle]]
+title:: @Exploring the duality between product and organizational architectures A test of the mirroring hypothesis pages:: 1309–1324 volume:: 41 item-type:: [[journalArticle]]